wildtruc/nvidia-prime-select/README.md

  - The only issue comes with Gnome Classic, desktop crash on final start.
 I'm not sure it comes from Gnome Classic itself.
  - For **Fedora** users upgrading from **Fedora 23** to **24** using the **dnf** tools, don't forget to re-enable the service after the first reboot.
 You have to probably reset your display *xrandr* config too.
  - Since **Fedora 24**, *rc.nivia* schedule time set is not enough to let *GDM* fully start.
 Need to extend from 5 to 10 secondes (update 10/08/16).
- - Session restart on gdm (gnome3) may vause result in a blank screen.
+ - Session restart on gdm (gnome3) may cause result in a blank screen.
 In previous nvidia-prime-select, this issues was fix by inserting a delay waiting for full gdm start before insert xrandr command line.
 Try to uncomment 'sleep' function in /etc/nvidia-prime/xinitrc.prime and different delay.
 If it doesn't fix, think to change session manager to lightdm.
  - In some case, xrandr display config (~.config/monitors.xml) could conflict with nvidia-prime-select xrandr auto conf function.
 First, remove ~.config/monitors.xml, and restart your session.
-If it doesn't fix, set your dispal again and disable nvidia-prime.desktop autostart (menu > system > pref > personal > autostart), then restart your session.
+If it doesn't fix, set your display again and disable nvidia-prime.desktop autostart (menu > system > pref > personal > autostart), then restart your session.
  - At session restart login has a strange behaviour and could take 30/40s to display correctly.
-It maybe a polkit issue, but nt sure.
+It maybe a polkit issue, but not sure.
+Need debug and figure out.
  - Do not hesitate to send issue reports on Github page.